 Failing to use reasonable care causes negligence.
-But, negligence comes in degrees.
-Different levels of negligence can make a difference.
+But, negligent conduct comes in degrees.
+Different levels of harmful conduct can make a difference.

 The “reasonable person” standard requires people to conduct themselves as a reasonably careful person would under like circumstances.
 Ordinary negligence occurs when someone does something that a reasonably careful person would not do under similar circumstances, or fails to do something a reasonably careful person would do.

 The law requires reasonable measures to protect oneself and others from harm.
 The law imposes a duty of reasonable care.
 Those harmed by one who breaches this duty may recover damages.

-This ordinary negligence standard applies to many claims, even in catastrophic injury accident cases and defective product cases.
+This ordinary “reasonable person” standard applies to many claims, even in catastrophic injury accident cases and defective product cases.

-Gross negligence requires conduct substantially higher in magnitude than ordinary negligence.
+Gross negligence requires conduct substantially higher in magnitude than ordinary negligent conduct.
 It is very great negligence, or the absence of slight diligence, or the want of even scant care.
 It amounts to indifference so far as other persons are concerned.

 Courts have described gross negligence as a heedless and palpable violation of legal duty to the rights of others.
 The type of culpability which characterizes all negligence is in gross negligence magnified to a high degree as compared with that present in ordinary negligence.